-The program fee does not cover certain charges associated with securities transactions in clients' accounts, including: (i) dealer markups, markdowns or spreads charged on transactions in overthe-counter securities; (ii) costs relating to trading in certain foreign securities; (iii) the fees and expenses imposed by mutual funds and closed-end funds, unit investment trusts, exchange-traded funds or real estate investment trusts (such as operating expenses, management fees, redemption fees, 12b-1 fees and other fees and expenses as stated in the fund's prospectus or offering document); (iv) the charge to carry tax lot information on transferred mutual funds or other pooled funds, postage and handling charges, returned check charges, transfer taxes; stock exchange fees or other fees mandated by law, and (v) any brokerage commissions or other charges, including contingent deferred sales charges ("CDSC"), imposed upon the liquidation of "in-kind assets" that are transferred into the program.
+The program fee does not cover certain charges associated with securities transactions in clients' accounts, including: (i) costs relating to trading in certain foreign securities; (ii) the fees and expenses imposed by mutual funds and closed-end funds, unit investment trusts, exchange-traded funds or real estate investment trusts (such as operating expenses, management fees, redemption fees, 12b-1 fees and other fees and expenses as stated in the fund's prospectus or offering document); (iii) the charge to carry tax lot information on transferred mutual funds or other pooled funds, postage and handling charges, returned check charges, transfer taxes; stock exchange fees or other fees mandated by law, and (iv) any brokerage commissions or other charges, including contingent deferred sales charges ("CDSC"), imposed upon the liquidation of "in-kind assets" that are transferred into the program.
 Liquidation of in-kind assets can result in tax consequences.
 Clients should consult their tax advisor accordingly.

 The program fee does not cover certain fees that are charged to clients by the custodian.
 Clients generally also pay for specific account services, such as ACAT transfers, electronic fund and wire transfer charges, and for other optional services elected by clients.
-Accounts with holdings that are not classified as NTF are subject to transaction-based charges for the purchase and sale of non-NTF securities and mutual funds.
-These transactional costs are borne by the advisory representative(s) on the account.
 The program fee does not cover certain non-brokerage-related fees such as individual retirement account ("IRA") trustee or custodian fees, tax-qualified retirement plan account fees, and annual or termination fees for retirement accounts (such as IRAs).